Bank of Korea: 21st century

 Deregulation of credit cards led to significant lending after 1999 and a high delinquency ratio, which kicked off a financial crisis when an accounting scandal was revealed at SK Global on March 11, 2003.
 The Bank of Korea launched a short-term liquidity of two trillion won in repurchase agreements to prevent the crisis from spreading.
 Housing prices rose steadily after 2001 due to deregulation and increased liquidity.
 In Seoul, prices rose 30.7 percent in 2002 alone.
 Foreigners owned 43.9 percent of Korean stocks.

 During the 2008 financial crisis, kicked off the US Federal Reserve raising interest rates in 2006 (after a period of low interest rates globally since the early 2000s) resulting in foreclosures.
 The Bank of Korea injected liquidity and lowered its base rates.

 In 2013 Suh Young-kyung was appointed as the first female executive in the history of the bank; she was appointed as a deputy governor.

+The 2016–18 target [of price stability] is with a consumer price inflation of 2.0%.

 On Apr.
 17, 2024, the Bank of Korea froze its key interest rate at 2.75% per annum.
 The decision was made due to U.S. tariff policies.
 With growth forecasts likely to be lower than 1.5% this year, the Monetary Policy Committee said it is likely to cut rates once in the next three months.

+In February 2026, the Bank of Korea introduced a new form of forward guidance modelled on the Federal Reserve’s “dot plot,” publishing individual policymakers’ interest rate projections to enhance transparency around its monetary policy outlook.
+The move was intended to provide clearer signals to markets about the future path of rates amid economic uncertainty and shifting inflation expectations.